Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-When various infections are affected, focal redness may appear on the skin - infectious erythema, which is a sign that the infection has caused a reaction in the form of increased blood flow to the skin area.
+When affected by various infections, focal redness may appear on the skin - infectious erythema, which is a sign that the infection has caused a reaction in the form of increased blood flow to the skin area.

-Due to the lack of terminological clarity in dermatology, some conditions with red spots on the skin can be called erythema.
-[1]
+Due to the lack of terminological clarity in dermatology, erythema can be used to refer to some conditions with red spots on the skin. [ 1 ]

 Epidemiology

-Medical statistics cannot record cases of redness of the skin as a symptom of infectious skin lesions or systemic diseases, but monitors data on the etiological factors of alteration.
+Medical statistics cannot record cases of skin redness as a symptom of infectious skin lesions or systemic diseases, but it tracks data on the etiological factors of alteration.

-So, one of the most common causes of infectious erythema is streptococcal infection, which accounts for almost half of cases of infectious erythema nodosum in children and more than 40% of cases in adults.
-[2]
+Thus, one of the most common causes of infectious erythema is streptococcal infection, which accounts for almost half of cases of infectious erythema nodosum in children and more than 40% of cases in adults. [ 2 ]

-When children and adults are infected with parvovirus B19, there are no symptoms in 20% of cases.
-And with ixodid tick bites, characteristic erythema is observed in eight out of ten cases.[3], [4]
+In 20% of cases of parvovirus B19 infection in children and adults, there are no symptoms.
+And in cases of tick bites, characteristic erythema is observed in eight out of ten cases. [ 3 ], [ 4 ]

-Patients with sickle cell disease or other chronic hemolytic diseases may be more severely affected than other populations.
-[7]Parvovirus B19 infection destroys reticulocytes.
-This causes a decrease or temporary arrest of erythropoiesis.
-Such people can develop an aplastic crisis and lead to severe anemia.
-Often these patients will be much worse off because of fever, malaise, and lethargy.
-Patients with an aplastic crisis will have pallor, tachycardia, and tachypnea due to severe anemia.[8]
+Patients with sickle cell or other chronic hemolytic diseases may be more severely affected than other populations. [ 7 ] Parvovirus B19 infection destroys reticulocytes.
+This causes a decrease or temporary cessation of erythropoiesis.
+These individuals may develop aplastic crisis and develop severe anemia.
+Often these patients will be much sicker with fever, malaise, and lethargy.
+Patients with aplastic crisis will have pallor, tachycardia, and tachypnea due to severe anemia. [ 8 ]

 Causes infectious erythema

-Any reddening of the skin (erythros in Greek means red) is a natural concern , but a special case when the causes of erythema are associated with infections.
+Any redness of the skin (erythros means red in Greek) is a natural cause for concern, but it is a special case when the causes of erythema are related to infections.

-An example is skin lesions by the bacteria Streptococcus pyogenes, a group A beta-hemolytic streptococcus, which leads to the development of various types of streptoderma , as well as erysipelas (erysipelas).
+An example is skin damage caused by Streptococcus pyogenes bacteria, a group A beta-hemolytic streptococcus, which leads to the development of various types of streptoderma, as well as erysipelas.

-A reaction in the form of skin redness can be caused by the bacteria Staphylococcus aureus, Mycoplasma hominis, Yersinia enterocolitica, Erysipelothrix rhusiopathiae, as well as the herpes virus (including type IV - Epstein-Barr virus), erythroparvovirus (Primate erythroparvovirus 1).
-It is assumed that among the causes of persistent erythema , which appears in the area of the joints with inflammation of the walls of skin capillaries (vasculitis), there may be an immune response to the bacteria Streptococcus spp.
-And Escherichia coli (Escherichia coli).
+The reaction in the form of reddening of the skin can be caused by the bacteria Staphylococcus aureus, Mycoplasma hominis, Yersinia enterocolitica, Erysipelothrix rhusiopathiae, as well as the herpes virus (including type IV - Epstein-Barr virus), erythroparvovirus (Primate erythroparvovirus 1).
+It is assumed that among the causes of persistent elevated erythema, which appears in the joint area with inflammation of the walls of skin capillaries (vasculitis), there may be an immune reaction to the bacteria Streptococcus spp. and Escherichia coli (E. coli).

-Infectious-allergic erythema refers to allergic dermatoses .
-It can also be a microbial eczema or vasculitis of the skin of an allergic and infectious origin complicated by an infection .
+Infectious-allergic erythema refers to allergic dermatoses.
+It can also be complicated by infection microbial eczema or skin vasculitis of allergic and infectious origin.

-In cancer patients, systemic erythema may appear due to a bacterial infection, most often Streptococcus viridans and Arcanobacterium haemolyticum.
+In cancer patients, systemic erythema may be due to bacterial infection, most commonly Streptococcus viridans and Arcanobacterium haemolyticum.

-Infectious erythema in adults and children occurs when skin lesions are caused by arthropods , primarily the ixodid tick, which carries the bacteria Borrelia burgdorferi [9]- the cause of Lyme disease , which begins with the appearance of redness at the site of the bite - erythema of the migrating chronic Afzelius-Lipschutz .[10], [11]
+Infectious erythema in adults and children occurs with skin lesions caused by arthropods, primarily by the ixodid tick, which carries the bacteria Borrelia burgdorferi [ 9 ] - the cause of Lyme disease, which begins with the appearance of redness at the site of the bite - erythema migrans chronica Afzelius-Lipschütz. [ 10 ], [ 11 ]

 Risk factors

-The main risk factors are a decrease in general and local immunity (and, accordingly, all conditions and pathologies that cause immunosuppression), foci of chronic bacterial or viral infection in the body - streptococcal, staphylococcal, herpesvirus, as well as increased sensitivity (sensitization) - with a tendency to allergic reactions.
+The main risk factors, according to experts, include a decrease in general and local immunity (and, accordingly, all conditions and pathologies that cause immunosuppression), foci of chronic bacterial or viral infection in the body - streptococcal, staphylococcal, herpesvirus, as well as increased sensitivity (sensitization) - with a tendency to allergic reactions.

 Pathogenesis

-The pathogenesis of the development of infectious erythema, as one of the types of red spots on the skin of the body , is due to increased blood flow in the surface capillaries during an inflammatory reaction, which, in fact, is protective and is aimed at neutralizing antigens and toxins produced by pathogenic microorganisms.[12]
+The pathogenesis of the development of infectious erythema, as one of the types of red spots on the skin of the body, is caused by increased blood flow in the superficial capillaries during an inflammatory reaction, which, in essence, is protective and aimed at neutralizing antigens and toxins produced by pathogenic microorganisms. [ 12 ]

-Which mediators trigger the defense mechanism and which immune cells ensure its functioning, in detail in the publication - Syndrome of systemic inflammatory response .
+What mediators trigger the defense mechanism and what immune cells ensure its functioning are described in detail in the publication – Systemic inflammatory response syndrome.

-For more information on how the most common bacterial and viral infections work, see:
+For more information on how the most common bacterial and viral infections work, see the articles:

 Symptoms infectious erythema

-Attention should be paid to the types of infectious erythema, which are nosological units, and are traditionally distinguished by most dermatologists as separate diseases, but are not registered in the International Classification of Diseases.
+It is necessary to pay attention to the types of infectious erythema, which are nosological units, and are also traditionally distinguished by most dermatologists as separate diseases, but are not registered in the International Classification of Diseases.

-Erythema exudative multiforme, erythema multiforme Gebra (named after the 19th century Austrian dermatologist F. Von Gebra who first described it), polyform or infectious erythema multiforme (ICD-10 code L51) is considered a cutaneous immune response to infection (as well as a number of drugs)...
-Often, this erythema is part of a specific response to the activation of the herpes simplex virus (HSV type I and II): in half of the cases, the patient's history has periodic herpetic eruptions on the lips.
+Erythema exudative multiforme, erythema multiforme Hebra (named after the 19th century Austrian dermatologist F. von Hebra who first described it), multiform or infectious erythema multiforme (code L51 according to ICD-10) is considered a cutaneous immune reaction to an infection (as well as a number of drugs).
+Often, this erythema is part of a specific response to the activation of the herpes simplex virus (HSV types I and II): in half of the cases, patients have a history of periodic herpetic eruptions on the lips.

-As a rule, the incubation period of erythema multiforme does not exceed 48 hours, and its first signs are the appearance on the skin of the limbs of convex rounded redness with clearly defined contours, at first small, but rapidly increasing (up to 30 mm in diameter).
-Further, erythema spreads to the upper body and face, and in the center of the spots, hyperemia may become more intense; there may be pustules (blisters filled with serous fluid) or crusts.
-Itching is not excluded.
-The rash usually goes away after two to four weeks.[13]
+As a rule, the incubation period of erythema multiforme does not exceed 48 hours, and its first signs are the appearance of convex rounded reddenings with clearly defined contours on the skin of the extremities, small at first, but quickly increasing (up to 30 mm in diameter).
+Then the erythema spreads to the upper part of the body and face, and in the center of the spots the hyperemia may become more intense; the presence of pustules (blisters filled with serous fluid) or crusts is possible.
+Itching may occur.
+Usually, the rash goes away after two to four weeks. [ 13 ]

-In cases of severe erythema multiforme, Stevens-Johnson syndrome develops with fever, head and joint pain, ulceration of the oral mucosa and genitals, with redness of the eyes and their increased photosensitivity.
+In cases of severe erythema multiforme, Stevens-Johnson syndrome develops with high fever, headache and joint pain, ulcers on the oral mucosa and genitals, redness of the eyes and their increased sensitivity to light.

 Read also – Erythema multiforme exudative.
 Causes, symptoms, diagnosis, treatment